 The overall incidence of adverse reactions and the types of adverse reactions seen were similar among men and women treated with NEURONTIN.
 The incidence of adverse reactions increased slightly with increasing age in patients treated with either NEURONTIN or placebo.
 Because only 3% of patients (28/921) in placebo-controlled studies were identified as nonwhite (black or other), there are insufficient data to support a statement regarding the distribution of adverse reactions by race.

-Table 5 lists treatment-emergent signs and symptoms that occurred in at least 2% of NEURONTIN-treated patients, age 3 to 12 years of age with epilepsy participating in placebo-controlled trials, and which were numerically more common in the NEURONTIN group.
-Adverse reactions were usually mild to moderate in intensity.
+Table 5 lists adverse reactions that occurred in at least 2% of NEURONTIN-treated patients, age 3 to 12 years of age with epilepsy participating in placebo-controlled trials, and which were numerically more common in the NEURONTIN group.

 |Body As A Whole|